Together (The New Seekers album)

-Together is a 1974 album by British group The New Seekers.
+Together is a 1974 album by British pop group The New Seekers.
 It features the No. 1 single "You Won't Find Another Fool Like Me" and the top five follow-up "I Get a Little Sentimental Over You".
 It was the last album the group released before a much-publicised split.

 Overview

 Following the release of their previous album Now, the group remained busy working in America for much of 1973.
 This included promotion for their hit single "Pinball Wizard — See Me Feel Me", undertaking a season of concerts in Las Vegas and a live tour with Liza Minnelli.
 A number of singles were released in the UK during this time, but were met with less success than they had achieved in 1972; the last of these, "We've Got to Do It Now" failing to chart at all.
 By mid-1973, member Peter Doyle had left the group and was swiftly replaced by Peter Oliver.
 Late in 1973, the group returned to the studio to record their next album as well as another single, "You Won't Find Another Fool Like Me".
 This saw member Lyn Paul take lead vocals for the first time on one of their singles and by Christmas had become their biggest hit for over a year.
-In early 1974 the single topped the UK charts, becoming the group's second number one.
+In January 1974, the single spent one week at the top of the UK charts, becoming the group's second number one.